-Re-usable water bottles: Similar to the tip above, we filled up our four re-usable water bottles each day at the resort before leaving.
+Re-usable water bottles: Similar to the tip above, we filled our re-usable water bottles each day at the resort before leaving.
 If you have the dining plan, quick service eateries will either fill up your water bottles again or give you a bottle of water.

 Awesome ice: Not much to say here other than I love the ice at Disney.
 It’s like Chick-fil-A ice.
 Just thought you should know.

 It’s hotter than you think it will be: I didn’t pack very well for the weather.
 Even though I saw on my weather app that it was going to be 75 every day, I still packed more pants than shorts for the boys.
-When it was 30 degrees at home while I was packing, it was just so hard to fathom how hot it would truly be down there.
+When it was 30 degrees at home while I was packing, it was hard to fathom how hot it would truly be down there.
 To make things work, I washed some of the boys’ clothes in the sink like the old-timey days.
 Worked just fine, but it would’ve been nice to have what I needed in the first place.
 With that being said, mornings and evenings are still chilly during Florida winters.
 Not freezing, but chilly.
 I had a little fleece jacket for each of the boys which was plenty as far as keeping them warm early and late in the day.

 Disney pin trading: A friend of mine told me about Disney pin trading before we went, and thank goodness she did!
-Our older son is a true collector and loves collecting all types of things.
+My older son is a true collector and loves collecting all types of things.
 He also loves looking up prices, figuring out if something is authentic, and trading with other collectors, so Disney pin trading was right up his alley.
 To begin, each child needs a lanyard and some pins to start with.
 At that point, they’re ready to trade and/or buy new ones to add to their collection.
 We had a lot of great conversations with Disney cast members and other pin traders.